oluwaseunolusanya/oluwaseunolusanya/README.md

 ### Hi, I’m Oluwaseun (a.k.a Olu) 👋
-Software Engineer that leverages over 6 years’ experience in developing jet engine control software applications to plan, design and build software applications.
+Software Engineer based in United Kingdom, that leverages over 6 years’ experience in software development lifecycle to plan, design and build high-quality applications.
-Applies system-thinking, problem decomposition and passion for quality to build high-quality product.
+- Applies system-thinking, problem decomposition and passion for quality to build high-quality product.
-Strengths in great attention to details, analytical, creative, collaborative across different teams and stakeholders.
+- Detail-oriented, analytical, creative and collaborative across different teams and stakeholders.

 ### 🔭 Current Endeavours
-I currently work as a Software Engineer where I'm responsible for testing embedded software used for the safe and efficient control of aircraft engine.
-Outside of work, I'm engaged with:
+I work as a Software Engineer where I'm responsible for testing embedded software used for the safe and efficient control of aircraft engine.
+I'm currently engaged with:
 - Learning web development by developing exciting projects.
 - Exploring different tools and libraries to enhance my skill set.

 ### ✨ Fun Facts
+- My superpower is crafting delicious meals.
+- I played competitive football as a winger in secondary school.
+- I've got an acoustic and an electric guitar yet can't play a song.

 ### 📫 Contact
 - Drop me a message on [LinkedIn](https://www.linkedin.com/in/oolusanya